7RU7H/Archive/Antivirus/Antivirus-Evasion/ASMI-Bypassing.md

 Bypassing

+Test with:
+[amsi.fail](https://amsi.fail/) *"AMSI.fail generates obfuscated PowerShell snippets that break or disable AMSI for the current process.
+The snippets are randomly selected from a small pool of techniques/variations before being obfuscated.
+Every snippet is obfuscated at runtime/request so that no generated output share the same signatures."*

 ## Bypasses

 One enumeration method for bypassing is compare target versions to bypass with [InsecurePowershell](https://github.com/PowerShell/PowerShell/compare/master...cobbr:master), which is a GitHub repository of PowerShell with security features removed.
 [S3cur3Th1sSh1t's currated List](https://github.com/S3cur3Th1sSh1t/Amsi-Bypass-Powershell)  is represented here with either code or  local links to big code blocks or Cheatsheats with function calls from the framework.